 According to Commerse, “racial healing” is a term introduced to the world by veteran healers whose community activism far surpassed an expose of the effects of systemic white supremacy on all who live under its influence.
 “We use a time-tested teaching method engaging the whole person.
 Our wide variety of materials is selected to make for an unforgettable class.”

 The class is conducted in West African ritual space, where students will have tough conversations in heart language…and emerge changed.

 Anna Helgeson interviews Meta Commerse and says of Meta that she:

 is a force; a meteor created by the powerful explosion that was the black arts movement in Chicago during the 1960s.
-Her official bio reads: founder of Story Medicine, certified wellness practitioner, author, seasoned teacher, and healer focused deeply on issues of oppression since the early 1990s.
+Her official bio reads: founder of Story Medicine, author, seasoned teacher, certified wellness practitioner, and healer focused deeply on issues of oppression since the early 1990s.
 She has worked with groups and individuals using story medicine in numerous formats.
-She’s a proud graduate of Goddard College in Vermont where she earned her MFA in fiction writing.
+She’s a graduate of Goddard College in Vermont where she earned her MFA in fiction writing.

 When local poet, Laurie Wilcox-Meyer approached Hedy Fischer, Pink Dog Creative co-owner about hosting a poetry exhibit, the two decided to pair 15 poems with 15 works of visual art.